Skip to Content

 While some drivers are happy to keep driving until they can no longer pull themselves into the cab, others want to retire as soon as possible.
 The average age of truck drivers is increasing as well, with the average driver being over 45.
 Recruiting entry-level drivers to replace the retiring drivers will help alleviate the strain of the shortage.
 However, this trend is accompanied by several other concerns, which affect the trucking industry as a whole.

-READ ALSO: How Much to Buy Food Truck?
+READ ALSO: How Much Does It Cost to Undercoat a Pickup Truck?

 Do Truck Drivers Have Lower Life Expectancy?